mui/material-ui/docs/pages/blog/introducing-connect.md

 :::warning
 While in beta, not all components are supported yet.
 We'll expand component coverage progressively in the coming months.
-For now, you can play around with the Button, Switch, and Typography!
+For now you can experiment with the Button and Switch.
 :::

 ## Quick Storybook preview

-On Figma, it's possible to see all states of a certain component but not necessarily interact with them.
+In Figma you can see all states of any given component, but you may not be able to interact with them.
 That's why there's an embedded Storybook preview panel in Connect so that you can conveniently play around with your changes and also see how they interact with other props available in the component API.

 <video preload="metadata" autoplay muted loop playsinline width="1584" height="1080">